 Mykonos is a honeymooner’s dream with fabulous beaches, iconic windmills and white-washed buildings.
 However, food travelers have plenty of reasons to visit the Greek island too.
-Read on to discover seven Mykonos food experiences that you won’t want to miss during your big fat Greek food trip.
+Discover seven Mykonos food experiences that you won’t want to miss during your big fat Greek food trip.

 Ask ten people where they want to visit in Greece and several will surely say Mykonos.
 We get it.
 Mykonos is a gorgeous island romanticized in movies like Shirley Valentine.
 We dreamed of visiting Mykonos ourselves.

-This dream became a reality after we booked our Airbnb apartment in Athens.
+This dream became a reality after we booked an apartment in Athens.
 That’s when we planned a trip to Greece’s Island of the Winds.

 When our dream came to fruition, we joined the crowds at top Mykonos attractions.
 We photographed the island’s famous windmills and strolled around its winding cobblestone streets.
 We also watched an epic sunset on a Mykonos beach, a truly magical experience.